websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/reference/portal-properties.md

 [Liferay Docker Env variables]
 ```

 The `portal-impl.jar/portal.properties` file specifies the above `include-and-override` definitions.
-DXP checks each of the files for additional `include-and-override` definitions, which means you can define your own.
+If any other valid properties source defines additional or competing `include-and-override` property values, these are used to override the defaults.

 ![The list of included extension files your DXP server is using is available in the Server Administration page of the Control Panel's Configuration section](./portal-properties/images/01.png)